 The team “Metabolic functional (epi)genomics and their abnormalities in type 2 diabetes and related disorders” is headed by Amélie Bonnefond (firstname.lastname@example.org)

 Our project stems from the genetic and/or genomic investigation of patients with a metabolic disorder including type 2 diabetes, obesity, lipid disorder and/or kidney disease.

 In the patients with a suspicion of monogenic disease, a molecular diagnosis is systematically performed.
 If it falls on an actionable gene, a genomic medicine is directly applied.
 If not, we aim to identify new monogenic forms via genomics and functional biology.

 In polygenic forms, we investigate cohorts of patients through large-scale systems biology studies or integrative biology studies, using holistic methods of genomics, metabolomics and proteomics, as well as complex bioinformatics and statistics.
 In particular, we analyse the regulation of gene expression, in various tissues and organs.
-These studies are performed in close partnership with team 2.
 The goal is to identify novel drug targets or drugs.
 Furthermore, through these studies, we try

 1/ to improve the characterization of patients in order to stratify them in more homogeneous subgroups, towards precision medicine, and